 I still believe that the future is written by bold experiments conducted by small groups of friends.

 In 2002 I was fifteen.
 I taught myself to write HTML and built one of the first online stores to sell independently published zines.
-The experience was so profound, I dropped out of high school to pursue internet publishing and online retail.
-I’m very proud of that, and I’ve never looked back.
+The experience was so profound, I dropped out of high school to search for a transformative model for independent publishing on the internet.

 I live in Brooklyn, NY.